T. N. Chaturvedi

-Triloki Nath Chaturvedi (18 January 1928 — 5 January 2020) was an Indian politician and IAS officer of 1950 batch from Rajasthan cadre and served as the 7th Comptroller and Auditor General of India from 1984 to 1990.
+Triloki Nath Chaturvedi (18 January 1928 – 5 January 2020) was an Indian politician and Indian Administrative Service (IAS) officer of 1950 batch from Rajasthan cadre and served as the 7th Comptroller and Auditor General of India from 1984 to 1990.
 He was an elected member of the Indian Parliament, and was appointed by the President of India as the Governor of Karnataka and Kerala.
 He was honored with the Padma Vibushan for public service in 1991.
 He was associated with numerous academic, research, literary and philanthropic institutions as a member and in various leadership capacities.

 Early life and education

 Triloki Nath Chaturvedi was born in the village of Tirwa, in the Kannauj area of Uttar Pradesh on January 18, 1928.
 His father, Pandit Kamta Nath Chaturvedi, was a lawyer and homeopath.
 He lost his mother, Vidyavati, when he was less than a year old.

 After studying at the local village school and college he joined Christ Church College, Kanpur and subsequently Allahabad University, from where he obtained an M.A & LLB degree.
 He stood First Class throughout in MA, and was presented the University Gold Medal for Economics and Political Science.
 He sat for the Provincial Civil Service (PCS) examination and stood first in the entire nation.
 He also sat for the new Indian Administrative Service examination and was selected.

 He married Prakashvati Dubey (1933–89) in 1952.
 They had one daughter and three sons.